gcallah/BookReviews/goodspeed.md

 smoker, a highly stressed person, and then experience some shock that triggered their heart attack.
-Imagine concluding from the fact that heart attacks usually follow a shock, that therefore obesity, lack of exercise, smoking, and bad diet have nothing to do with the cause of heart attacks!
+Imagine concluding from the fact that heart attacks usually follow a shock, that therefore obesity, lack of exercise, smoking, and bad diet have nothing to do with their incidence.

 If we then consider the further complexity added by the myriad ways in which millions of humans can respond to the physical situation in which they find themselves, it seems very foolish to search for monocausal explanations of complex phenomena such as recessions.
-Yet, despite arguing against monocausal explanations himself, that is precisely what G has done by positing shocks as the sole cause of recessions.
+Yet, despite arguing against monocausal explanations himself, that is precisely what Goodspeed has done by positing shocks as the sole cause of recessions.

-I think it is noteworthy that G spends a good amount of time showing that every recession he examines was triggered by one or more economic shocks, he never asks how often economic shocks do *not* trigger a recession.
+I think it is noteworthy that Goodspeed spends a good amount of time showing that every recession he examines was triggered by one or more economic shocks, he never asks how often economic shocks do *not* trigger a recession.
 An interesting compliment to his research would be to establish some criteria for what